 Horses can reach speeds up to 60 km/h (37 mph), resulting in more injuries per hour in the saddle than during motorcycle or auto racing.
-Per 1,000 injuries in equestrian activities, two are catastrophic – meaning the person has severe injuries to head or spinal cord that result in life–altering impairment or death.
+Due to these potential high speeds, the unpredictable behaviour of horses and the distance of the rider from the ground, equestrian athletes are at risk for head and spinal injuries.

 - Check the helmet label to make sure that it has been ASTM / SEI approved.

 - Each helmet should have a safety harness bolted to it, including a strap that comes under the chin and is fastened by a buckle or snap.

 - Make sure the helmet fits snugly against the head.